Scaling Laws for Online Advertisement Retrieval: More Details about the Applications of Scaling Law

 \subsection{Multi-scenario Resource Allocation}

-We adopted an MLP model for the Pre-ranking stage and a twin-tower model for the Matching stage.
+\textbf{Regrading Case Study 3:} As mentioned, we adopted an MLP model for the Pre-ranking stage and a DSSM model for the Matching stage.
 Through offline experiments, we obtained the key functions (including $G$, $BNSL$, etc.) in the scaling laws for both the Matching and Pre-ranking stages using our proposed paradigm.
 Due to the different model architectures, their machine costs vary in the same size.
-We used the machine cost estimation tool to additionally measure the machine costs of the twin-tower model at different sizes.
-Similarly to the estimation of the MLP model, we solved the estimated machine costs of approximately 1000 different sizes of twin-tower models based on the algorithm~\ref{alg:ofpt} using 10 T4-GPU machines for about 2 days.
+We used the machine cost estimation tool to additionally measure the machine costs of the DSSM model at different sizes.
+Similarly to the estimation of the MLP model, we solved the estimated machine costs of approximately 1000 different sizes of DSSM models based on the algorithm~\ref{alg:ofpt} using 10 T4-GPU machines for about 2 days.

+\textbf{Regrading Case Study 4:} For $Scene_1$ and $Scene_2$, we perform proportional scaling of the base models in both the Pre-ranking and Matching stages.
+The scaling ratio ranges from 0.1 to 3.0 with a step size of 0.1.
+Based on the grid search results and the overall ROI across stages, we ultimately decide to reduce the model size in $Scene_1$ by 10\% and increase the model size in $Scene_2$ by 50\%.